Eva L. Feldman, M.D., Ph.D., F.A.A.N.

 Crystal received her B.S. degree in Molecular Biology from Michigan Technological University in 1998.
 She has been at the University of Michigan since 2002 and joined the Feldman lab to help start up Human Embryonic Stem Cell (hESC) work.
 She will be working closely with other research investigators studying various stem cell lines in order to study the mechanisms behind neuron disease and degeneration of ALS.
 She is also actively involved in the clinical aspect of the laboratory, and also responsible for building and maintaining the largest ALS patient sample biorepository.

 Susan Pietropaolo received her bachelors degree in Microbiology from Colorado State University in 1988.
 She joined the laboratory in the fall of 2006 after spending 11 years at the University of Pittsburgh studying autoimmune type 1diabetes.
 Her current research studies involve using histology, molecular biology, and phage-microarray technology to identify neuronal proteins reactive with sera from Type 1 diabetic patients who have autoimmune neuropathy.
 The identification of these proteins should yield insights into the role of the immune system and candidate molecular pathways that are inflamed or damaged in the nervous system.
 In addition, identified marker(s) will be used to develop an assay that has the potential to offer a more accurate diagnosis and/or predict the progression rate of this often debilitating complication of type 1 diabetes.

-Dave received a B.A. in Journalism from Michigan State University and is currently pursuing his M.B.A. through the University of Michigan-Flint.
+Dave received a B.A. in Journalism from Michigan State University and is currently pursuing his M.B.A. through Eastern Michigan University.